texne/proficiency.cs.illinois.edu/index.md

 Fall 2023 proficiency exams will be held in-person at our computer-based testing facility (the CBTF) between August 14th and 25th.
-Sign-up will be a two-step process:
+The sign-up process is as follows:

+   * Use [this form](https://forms.illinois.edu/sec/1454078509) to tell us which exams you plan to take.
+Please do this as early as possible but no later than Wednesday August 23rd.
-   * Use a form (appearing here soon) to get onto the proficiency course roster.
+   * Plan on a 1-2 day delay for us to get you onto the roster(s) for your chosen exam(s).
-   * Then sign up for a specific test time at the CBTF.
+   * Sign up for a specific test time on PrairieTest via the [the CBTF's website](https://cbtf.engr.illinois.edu/).

 <!-- -->
-Details will appear here soon.

-## <a name="overview" class="anchor"></a> Overview
+## <a name="overview" class="anchor"></a> Exam format

 Proficiency exams are similar in coverage and scope to a comprehensive final exam.
+They are two or three hours long, depending on the course.
 <!--- -->
 They are intended to ensure that you are well-prepared for later courses in the same subject area.
 So we expect performance at the B- level or above.